 Get Multiple Estimates

 It is usually recommended to get estimates from multiple moving companies before you make your final decision.
-This even more so when trying to move on a budget.
+This even more so when trying to move long distance on a budget.
 The first option you find isn’t typically the cheapest so make sure you shop around.

 Trust your gut: